kusholino/checkmk-trial-reset/README.md

 **Note:** The script requires Python 3 to be installed on your system.
 The file restore_trial.py is the standalone script and the reset-trial-time.py is the script used by the service.

-## Updating the repo

-Use the following command to update the script.

-`python3 update.py`

 ## Disclaimer